 Dräikinneksdag – Three King’s Day

-Luxembourgers love Three Kings Day (Dräikinneksdag’) because its main duty is to eat the traditional Twelfth Night pastry cake.
+Luxembourgers love Three Kings Day (Dräikinneksdag) because its main duty is to eat the traditional Twelfth Night pastry cake.
 Also known as the Feast of the Epiphany, whoever finds the bean hidden inside the cake is made ‘king’ or ‘queen’ for the day.
 The cake itself is a pastry tart filled with frangipane almond filling.

 Liichtmëss – Candlemas

 The English translation of Liichtmëss is Candlemas.
-In the evening children carrying liichtebengelchen (lanterns) go around their neighbourhood singing a traditional song about the festival of lights at the houses they visit.
+In the evening children carrying liichtebengelchen (lanterns) go around their neighborhood singing a traditional song about the festival of lights at the houses they visit.
 In return, they receive sweets.
 These liichtebengelchen are more like lightweight lamps and are handmade or bought in a variety of colors, sizes and shapes.

 Luxembourg’s carnival comes to shake out all the vices for one last pre-Lent celebration.
-Like its neighboring countries of Germany, Belgium and the Netherlands, Carnival is one great party weekend to dress up in silly costumes and party, with of course the reasoning that the good times will be sacrificed for upcoming Lent.
+Like its neighboring countries of Germany, Belgium, and the Netherlands, Carnival is one great party weekend to dress up in silly costumes and party, with of course the reasoning that the good times will be sacrificed for upcoming Lent.
 The Luxembourg carnival, known as Fuesent, traditionally begins on Candlemas and ends on Aschermëttwoch (Ash Wednesday).